 Senior Research Fellow

-BA Hons.
-(INTERNATIONAL DEVELOPMENT STUDIES), MA (PACIFIC & ASIAN STUDIES)
+MA (PACIFIC & ASIAN STUDIES)

 Hilary has extensive experience in research, evaluation, policy and development practice in the Pacific region.
 Her research focuses on social inequality relating to gender equality and social inclusion, sexual and reproductive health and social protection.
 She is a Canadian citizen and Permanent Resident of the Cook Islands.